Updated: February 22, 2021

 - Sonoko Prow—Sonoko is a Japanese, Chinese and Thai performing artist and personal growth workshop instructor who lives in Chiangmai and Bangkok and teaches and performs internationally.
 Founder of Khandha Arts’n Theatre Company and a Butoh artist, she hosted several of the earliest Insight Improv workshops in Thailand.

-- Tuvarak "Gade" Panyangam—Gade is Partnership Director of the School of Changemakers in Thailand.
+- Tuvarak “Gade” Panyangam—Gade is Partnership Director of the School of Changemakers in Thailand.
 She strongly believes in transformative learning and has found that practicing psychodrama and psolodrama can be an approach to greater self awareness.
-She has been organizing Insight Improv workshops in Thailand since 2013.
+She organized Insight Improv workshops in Thailand from 2013 to 2019.

 - Patrick Crowley—Patrick has been researching the body and movement for over 30 years as a dancer, yogi, and bodyworker, and performer.
 He teaches nationally and internationally at dance centers, yoga centers, organizations, universities, and retreat centers.